klesky/todo_service/README.md

 ### Via cmd

-Ensure you have the build the project, then run the below cmd
+Ensure you have built the project, then run the below cmd

 ```
 mvn spring-boot:run